A Geometric View of Closure Phases in Interferometry: Closure Phase Relationships on -Polygons

-Following Section~\ref{sec:closure-phase-N-polygon}, consider adjacent triangles all sharing a common vertex (denoted by index $a=1$) in the aperture plane.
-As a simple example, consider a 4-polygon in the aperture plane with four vertices indexed by $a=1,\ldots N$, with $N=4$.
-The two adjacent triangles with a common vertex at $a=1$ are denoted by $\Delta_{123}$ and $\Delta_{134}$ with areas $A_{\mathcal{A}3(q)}(\lambda)$ with $q=1$ and $q=2$, respectively, in the aperture plane.
+The relationship established in \S\ref{sec:areas-triad} between the closure phase and the areas in the aperture and the image planes can be extended to an $N$-polygon by expressing it in terms of adjacent and elemental $3$-polygon units as above, each of which obey gauge-invariance and SOS conservation.
+Let the elemental triads, all sharing a common vertex (denoted by index $a=0$) in the aperture plane, be indexed by $q=1,2,\ldots N-2$.
+As a simple example, consider a 4-polygon in the aperture plane with four vertices indexed by $a=0,\ldots N-1$, with $N=4$.
+The two adjacent triangles with a common vertex at $a=0$ are denoted by $\Delta_{012}$ and $\Delta_{023}$ with areas $A_{\mathcal{A}3(q)}(\lambda)$ with $q=1$ and $q=2$, respectively, in the aperture plane.
 The area of the 4-polygon is $A_{\mathcal{A}4}(\lambda) = \sum_{q=1}^2 A_{\mathcal{A}3(q)}(\lambda)$.
-Note that the segment joining the vertices 1 and 3 in these elemental triangle units is a diagonal and not a side in the chosen 4-polygon configuration.
-However, this construction is only intermediate and eventually the visibility phase on the baseline between vertices 1 and 3 will be immaterial as we will express the results using only gauge-invariant quantities from the individual elemental triads.
+Note that the edge joining the vertices 0 and 2 is only intermediate and the visibility phase on this edge will be immaterial as we will express the results using only gauge-invariant quantities from the individual elemental triads.

 The closure phase relations apply to each of the $N-2$ adjacent elemental triads (indexed by $q$) constituting the $N$-polygon.
 For the 4-polygon, $q=1,2$.
-Thus, from Equation~(\ref{eqn:CPhase-areas-triad-v1}) or (\ref{eqn:CPhase-areas-triad-v2}),
+Thus, from Equation~(\ref{eqn:CPhase-areas-triad-v1}),

 Because $\psi_4(\lambda) = \sum_{q=1}^2 \psi_{3(q)}(\lambda)$ from Equation~(\ref{eqn:modified-CPhase-N-sum}),